niaxotim/erps-stem-week-2023/traffic-lights-basic-tutorial.md

 ### @activities true
 ### @explicitHints true

-# traffic-lights-basic-tutorial
+# :MOVE Motor Drawing Robot

 ## Introduction
-### Introduction Step @fullscreen
+### Introduction Step @unplugged
-Some traffic lights intro!
+Learn how to use the :MOVE Motor to draw shapes using the pen mount.

 ### Step 1